LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 ``yearday``
 :::::::::::

 ``yearday`` is a date method.
-It returns they number of days since the beginning of the year, so::
+It returns the number of days since the beginning of the year, so::

 	<?print 2010-01-01T.yearday()?>